Integrative-Transcriptomics/DamageProfiler/README.md

 DamagePlot: Color for other bases different to reference.\
 \
 **-sslib**\
-\
 Single-stranded library protocol was used.
-Default: false
+Default: false.\